“We make a living by what we get. We make a life by what we give.”

 I regularly clean out our apartment in NYC and donate any unused, unopened toiletries, canned goods and gently used clothing to shelters in the city.
 For where to donate, I use the information NYCservice.org provides.

 I try to support companies that do good with the money I spend buying their product.
-Everyone knows about TOMS but some lesser-known companies are some of my favorites and they include: FEED, Humanity Unified, THINX / Icon / Tushy, Panda, Hand in Hand, This Bar Saves Lives, Gandys, Twice as Warm, WeWood, Sevenly and Ten Thousand Villages.
+Right now I am aware of these companies but I am always trying to find others and if you have suggestions, please do share them with me: FEED, THINX / Icon / Tushy, Panda, Hand in Hand, This Bar Saves Lives, Gandys, Twice as Warm, WeWood, Sevenly and Ten Thousand Villages.